 Veterans "are people who have been in very high-stress situations," said Deirdre Leopold, admissions director for Harvard Business School, to Bloomberg Businessweek.
 "They bring a different perspective."

 Another reason B-schools want veterans is because they can bring in a great deal of federal aid at a time when civilian students make do with less.
-As Bloomberg Businessweek pointed out, the GI Bill pays up to $17,500 a year in tuition plus a living stipend.
-The Yellow Ribbon program, meanwhile, will match up to $10,000 in school-provided assistance each year.
+As Bloomberg Businessweek pointed out, the GI Bill may pay up to $17,500 a year in tuition plus a living stipend.
+The Yellow Ribbon program, meanwhile, may match up to $10,000 in school-provided assistance each year.
 All in all, vets can receive as much as $55,000 in tuition assistance over two years, plus another $20,000 from schools.

 According to The Eagle, business schools also provide a number of benefits to veterans struggling in a tough job market.
 Rob Davis, director of the Veterans Support Office at Texas A&M, noted that veterans between 18 and 24 years of age face staggering unemployment rates -- more than 30 percent.

 "Going to school is a pretty good option.
 Period.
 But especially if you don't have a job," said Davis.

 But that's not all: another reason business school would be a good option for veterans is the emphasis on leadership.

 "These MBAs are doing the same great work they did in the military and transferring those principles, values and leadership experiences into a business school environment," Veteran Scott Quigley told The Financial Times.

 But while b-school offers service members its share of benefits, the application process can be challenging, especially among those still serving.
 For instance, U.S. Army Ranger Aaron Perrine worked on his applications and admissions essays between long combat missions in Afghanistan.